-If you earn more than your spouse, you may be eligible for less alimony.
+You may be eligible for less alimony if you earn more than your spouse.
 You should be able to get a reasonable amount of alimony if there are children involved; other factors that can help you with your situation.
 It is obtained through the mutual agreement of both parties.
 They will talk about how much will be paid each month.
 In the event of disagreements or non-agreement, legal counsel is required.

-If the judge determines that you were financially dependent on your spouse during the marriage; the judge may order your spouse to pay you alimony.
-Even if you can demonstrate that you are “the dependent party,” a judge will consider a variety of factors; when deciding whether or not to award alimony.
+If the judge determines that you were financially dependent on your spouse during the marriage, the judge may order your spouse to pay you alimony.
+Even if you can demonstrate that you are “the dependent party,” a judge will consider various factors; when deciding whether or not to award alimony.
 For more information, see What factors will a judge consider when deciding whether or not to award alimony?

-Alimony payments can be ordered to begin while the divorce is still pending in court; to continue for a period of time after the divorce is finalized.
+Alimony payments can be ordered to begin while the divorce is still pending in court; to continue for some time after the divorce is finalized.
 The court will decide how long you or the other party will receive it.
 There is no time limit on receiving alimony if you have been married for 20 years or more.
-If you were married for less than 20 years; you cannot collect alimony for more than half the length of the marriage.
+If you were married for less than 20 years, you could not collect alimony for more than half the length of the marriage.

 Do I Have to Pay Alimony to My Husband

-Alimony and spousal support laws vary by state; but judges typically award alimony based on the applicable laws in their state; gender should not be a factor in the award.
-It is awarded base on a variety of factors, including the length of a couple’s marriage; the income disparity between ex-spouses.
-In other words, the longer you’ve been in the marriage, and the greater your income exceeds your spouse’s; the more likely it is that you’ll be writing checks to him every month.
+Alimony and spousal support laws vary by state, but judges typically award alimony based on the applicable laws in their state; gender should not be a factor in the award.
+It is awarded based on various factors, including the length of a couple’s marriage; the income disparity between ex-spouses.
+In other words, the longer you’ve been in the wedding, and the greater your income exceeds your spouse’s, the more likely it is that you’ll be writing checks to him every month.

-Take solace in the fact that most alimony awards are only for a limited time; will end if your spouse remarries.
-In addition, if you lose your job or receive a significant pay cut; you can petition the court to reduce or eliminate your alimony payments.
+Take solace in the fact that most alimony awards are only for a limited time; they will end if your spouse remarries.
+In addition, if you lose your job or receive a significant pay cut, you can petition the court to reduce or eliminate your alimony payments.

-Alimony and divorce maintenance rules are equal for both spouses; the richer spouse is expected to support the financially weaker spouse.
-According to the divorce alimony calculator, this is primarily to ensure a couple’s better livelihood.
+Alimony and divorce maintenance rules are equal for both spouses; the more affluent spouse is expected to support the financially weaker spouse.
+According to the divorce alimony calculator, this primarily ensures a couple’s better livelihood.